pwhittin/zauberon/README.md

 # zauberon ('sŏw-bă-ŏn)
 ![Zauberon](zauberon.png)

-A Clojure program to simulate the Quantum Physical characteristics of 'zauberon's ascribed to photons in the book 'New Age Quantum Physics' by Al Schneider, ISBN-10: 1467938009.
+A Clojure program to simulate the quantum physical characteristics of photons as described in the book 'New Age Quantum Physics' by Al Schneider, ISBN-10: 1467938009.

-In the book, Al refers to the fundamental particle as a photon.
+In the book, fundamental particles are called photons.
 For this simulation I've chosen the name 'zauberon' because I don't want there to be any confusion with the established concept of a photon, and to pay homage to Al's prowess in the world of magic.

 ## Basic Model Concepts